-Only 30 minutes or so from the bustling Kyoto city center, the towering bamboo forest is an almost shocking contrast to the urbanity surrounding it.
+Only 30 minutes or so from Kyoto city center, the towering bamboo forest is an almost shocking contrast to the urbanity surrounding it.
 Wooden paths weave through the dense thicket of tall bamboo stalks that reach dozens of feet into the sky, creating a canopy.
-The absolutely gorgeous forest of skinny bamboo trunks is the heroin chic of wooded glades.
+The gorgeous forest of skinny bamboo trunks is the heroin chic of wooded glades.
 As the wind passes through the tightly packed plants, the wood bends and creaks, the leaves rustle, and the trunks knock together, creating a peaceful sound like almost nothing else.
-That is when the hordes of tourists aren’t drowning it out.
+That is, when the hordes of tourists aren’t drowning it out.